 To our Shareholders and Investors:

-In the non-delivery businesses, we took steps to expand our existing service offerings by enlisting the strengths of Group companies, while also drawing on Group-wide ties as we aggressively promoted solution sales geared toward addressing customers’ business challenges.
+In the non-delivery businesses, results were firm since we took steps to expand our existing service offerings by enlisting the strengths of Group companies, while also drawing on Group-wide ties as we aggressively promoted solution sales geared toward addressing customers’ business challenges.

-Our consolidated financial results for the fiscal year ended March 31, 2017 were as follows.
+Our consolidated financial results for the six months ended September 30, 2017 are as follows.

 (Millions of yen)